 The word trust appears frequently in this definition.
-We like to think that we can trust our family members when it comes to doing what is best for us under dire circumstances, and most of us can.
-For that reason, spouses and adult children are most commonly assigned fiduciary trustees or Powers of Attorney to manage their financial matters should they become incapacitated or otherwise unable to.
-People who do not have a close family, or who do not trust certain family members, are at great risk for losing control of their finances should they become incapacitated.
-That control could go to someone they don’t trust, or even to the state where they live, so assigning someone as their fiduciary POA is vital for them.
+We like to think that we can trust our family members and close relations when it comes to doing what is best for us under dire circumstances, and most of us can.
+For that reason, spouses and adult children are most commonly assigned fiduciary trustees or Powers of Attorney to manage individuals’ financial matters should they become incapacitated or otherwise unable to.
+People who do not have close family relationships, or who do not trust certain family members, are more liable to lose control of their finances should they become incapacitated.
+That control could go to someone they don’t trust or have a relationship with, or even to the state where they live, so assigning someone as their fiduciary POA is vital for them.
 However, having the foresight to take steps to obtain the legal documents necessary for a fiduciary relationship can save family members enormous grief and legal headaches.

 How about an asthma attack or an allergic reaction to a medication?
 Or, sadly, early onset Alzheimer’s disease (EOAD)?
 If you are keeping up with the news, you’ll know that dementia such as Alzheimer’s disease can happen to people as young as their 40’s and 50’s.

-These are just a few situations where a younger person may need to have someone else (a fiduciary trustee) handle their finances.
+These are just a few situations where a younger person may need to have someone else (such as a fiduciary) conduct their finances.
 Most states are lenient enough that they will allow family members some latitude in emergencies, but it’s far easier on your family if you have set up a parent, a sibling, or a trusted friend, with solid legal documents, to handle things for you should that become necessary.
 Thus, it is a misunderstanding that appointing someone as your fiduciary trustee or representative is only necessary if you are old.
 If you are reading this article, you are likely old enough to benefit from appointing a Power of Attorney.